Why Should I Use Email and Chat Integrations in Project Management Software?

 Integrating with tools your users already have also reduces redundancies and increases efficiencies.

-When you get a notification because someone @mentioning you, you can reply via email, and the sender will be immediately notified.
+When you get a notification because someone @mentioned you, you can reply via email, and the sender will be immediately notified.
 Your project management software will not only add your comment under the relevant task but also @mention the person who triggered the initial notification so they're instantly notified about your reply.

 This enables you to maintain discussions directly from your inbox and keep track of the whole thread in your project software.